blin/ponish/manual/part-1-lesson-3.md

 The picture below contains only the Ponish writings, but the Earthographics are included directly below, if you need a translation.

+### Examples, Row 1: Above ground, Lay about, Antidote, Automobile, Await, Go away, Circulate, Circumscribe

+TODO [automobile]: prefix ending in a vowel has vowel effect on the next glyph?

 | Earthographic | Ponish                                          | Original image                                         |
 | ------------- | ----------------------------------------------- | ------------------------------------------------------ |
 | aboveground   | ![](./lesson-3/affix-phrases/aboveground.svg)   | ![](./original-images/affix-phrases/aboveground.png)   |